Jack Black

 Thomas Jacob "Jack" Black (born August 28, 1969) is an American actor, comedian, and musician.
-He is known for roles in family and comedy films, in addition to his voice work in animated films.
-His awards include a Children's and Family Emmy Award, a Grammy Award, and nominations for three Golden Globe Awards.
+He has played leading roles in family and comedy films, in addition to his voice work in animated features.
+His accolades include an Emmy Award, a Grammy Award, and nominations for two Critics' Choice Awards and three Golden Globe Awards.
 In 2018, he was awarded a star on the Hollywood Walk of Fame.

-After portraying supporting roles in films including Dead Man Walking (1995), The Cable Guy (1996), Mars Attacks!
-(1996), and Enemy of the State (1998), Black had his breakout role in the romantic comedy film High Fidelity (2000).
-This led to larger roles in films like Shallow Hal (2001) and Orange County (2002), before he solidified his leading man status with his starring role in School of Rock (2003).
-Black has since starred in King Kong (2005), The Holiday (2006), Nacho Libre (2006), Tropic Thunder (2008), Bernie (2011), Goosebumps (2016), Jumanji: Welcome to the Jungle (2017), its sequel Jumanji: The Next Level (2019), The House with a Clock in Its Walls (2018) and A Minecraft Movie (2025).
-He has also voiced Po in the Kung Fu Panda franchise (2008–present) and Bowser in The Super Mario Bros.
-Movie (2023).
+Black began acting at age 13, and his early films include Dead Man Walking (1995), The Cable Guy (1996), Mars Attacks!
+(1996) and Enemy of the State (1998).
+He gained recognition for starring in the romantic comedy High Fidelity (2000), which led to substantial roles in films like Shallow Hal (2001) and Orange County (2002).
+He established himself as a leading man with a starring role in the musical comedy School of Rock (2003), earning a nomination for the Golden Globe for Best Actor.
+He then starred in the films King Kong (2005), The Holiday (2006), Nacho Libre (2006) and Tropic Thunder (2008).
+Also in 2008, he began voicing Po in the Kung Fu Panda franchise.

+Black was critically praised for portraying Bernie Tiede in the biographical thriller film Bernie (2011), receiving several Best Actor award nominations.
+Following career fluctuations, he experienced a resurgence with roles in Goosebumps (2016), Jumanji: Welcome to the Jungle (2017), The House with a Clock in Its Walls (2018), Jumanji: The Next Level (2019) and A Minecraft Movie (2025).
+He also voiced Bowser in The Super Mario Bros.
+Movie (2023) and its sequel, receiving a nomination for the Golden Globe for Best Original Song for the former.

-Outside of acting, Black is the lead vocalist of the duo Tenacious D, which he formed in 1994 with long-time friend Kyle Gass.
-They won the Grammy Award for Best Metal Performance for "The Last in Line" in 2015.
-Since 2018, Black has run a YouTube channel called Jablinski Games.
+Outside of acting, Black formed the comedy musical duo Tenacious D with long-time friend Kyle Gass in 1994; they have won one Grammy for Best Metal Performance.
+Since 2018, he has run a YouTube channel called Jablinski Games.